inventhouse/allgit/README.md

 - PUNT: see if we can pass through git colors -- they come through inherited fds
 - NO: 'parsable' output option? -- no control over underlying command output

+- DONE: add bold to some of allgit output (like repo names)
+  - DONE: check terminal type / capabilities - use tput, sys.stdout.isatty()
+  - DONE: check for tput with shutil.which
+  - DONE: test tput with `$ TERM=dumb ag - status -s`
+    - `$ tput km` - has meta key, bool, true on mac, false on dumb
+    - `$ tput hc` - hardcopy, bool, false on mac, false on dumb
+    - blue text: `{tput('setaf', 4)}`, modes off: `{tput('sgr0')}`

+- DONE: clone
+  - DONE: make script
+    - DONE: script should handle not cloning repos that already exist
+    - DONE: clone script should re-create heirarchies
+    - DONE: standalone - script shouldn't depend on allgit or other things
+  - PUNT: auto-find github/gitlab repos for a given org/user/whatever?
+    - list?
+    - matching?
+    - exclude?

 ---